rightfold/purescript-postgresql-client/README.md

-    -- You can also use nested tuples instead of `Row*` types but this can be a bit more -- verbose. `/\` is just an alias for `Tuple` constructor.
+    -- You can also use nested tuples instead of `Row*` types but this can be a bit more -- verbose. `/\` is just an alias for the `Tuple` constructor.

     execute conn (Query """
       INSERT INTO fruits (name, delicious, price)
       VALUES ($1, $2, $3)
     """) ("lemon" /\ false /\ Decimal.fromString "3.30")

-    -- Of course `Row*` typees and nested tuples can be also used when we are fetching -- data from db.
+    -- Of course `Row*` types and nested tuples can be also used when we are fetching -- data from db.
+    -- `query` function processes db response and returns an `Array` of rows.

     names <- query conn (Query """
       SELECT name, delicious